-And if you do have a headlight out, you have to get it replaced immediately, as it could make your vehicle much less visible out on the road, and if stopped by police while driving with a headlight or brake light out, you could be given a fine of £100.
+And if you do have a headlight out, you have to get it replaced immediately, as it could make your vehicle much less visible out on the road.
+What’s more, if you’re stopped by police while driving with a headlight or brake light out, you could be given a fine of £100.

 Therefore, if possible, wait until daylight hours before travelling to get your defective light replaced.

-Another great tip is to put your vehicle’s headlights on if you’re driving either an hour after daylight, or an hour before sunset.
-Around these times of day, your visibility to other road users and pedestrians could be impaired by glare from a low angle of the sun.
+Another great tip is to put your vehicle’s headlights on if you’re driving either an hour after daylight or an hour before sunset.
+Around these times of day, your visibility to other road users and pedestrians could be impaired by glare from the low angle of the sun.

 Observe speed limits

-Night-time driving means little or no natural light, so it’s harder to both see and be seen, by other traffic on the road, by commuting cyclists, by motorcyclists, and also by pedestrians.
+Night-time driving means little or no natural light, so it’s harder to both see and be seen by other traffic on the road and also by pedestrians.

 Watch – or wash - that windscreen